danvk/aoc2023/aoc2017/README.md

 No tie-breakers needed, as it turns out!

 There must be some more helpful primitives I can factor out for parsing, that wound up being the biggest PITA.

+For part 2, the interesting part is "after all collisions are resolved".
+One idea for determining this is to look at the pairwise distances.
+If no two particles get closer to each other after a tick, then we're done.
+There are 1000 particles, so 1M pairwise distances.
+But maybe lots of them annihilate in the first few ticks?

+I'm extremely surprised this isn't a compiler error:

+    var coords = std.AutoHashMap(Vec3, i32).init(allocator);
+    try coords.putNoClobber(particle.p, undefined);

+So `undefined` is assignable to `i32`?

+I ran the simulation for 100 ticks and then 1000 and got no new collisions, so I plugged in the answer.
+It was right!
+No math needed.